Phase 7: Program Extensions or Completion

 Participants should apply directly to InterExchange for an extension no earlier than 60 days and no later than 30 days prior to the original program end date.
 There is an additional program fee for extensions that must be submitted with the application.
-If the extension is approved, InterExchange issues an updated DS-2019, which covers the extension period.
+If the extension is approved, InterExchange will issue an updated DS-2019, which covers the extension period.
 This new form should be kept with the original DS-2019, J-1 Visa, and I-94 printout or card.

-Please note, though, that although a participant’s program is extended, his or her visa expires on the date indicated on the visa itself.
+Please note that although a participant’s program is extended, their visa expires on the date indicated on the visa itself.
 If participants leave the country after the visa’s expiration date, they cannot return to the U.S. without re-applying for a visa, even though they have been granted a program extension.
 The date on the DS-2019 is the date through which the participant is eligible to intern or train, but only a valid visa will permit a participant to enter the U.S.

 Many participants use this time to travel within the U.S. or to prepare to travel home.
-Participants may not continue their internships/training programs during this period and should not travel beyond U.S. borders other than for non-return trips.
+During this time, participants should not travel beyond U.S. borders other than for non-return trips.
 Once the grace period is in effect, the visa will, in most cases, have expired and participants will not be able to re-enter the U.S.

 Once participants return home, we encourage them to share their experiences with other students and young professionals, since one of the best methods of continued program success and advertising is through word of mouth.
 Some International Cooperators ask past participants to serve as program ambassadors.
 Past participants could provide quotes or testimonials that you could use in your recruitment materials, or they could speak about their experience at fairs or presentations.
-Further, sharing one’s experience with others also helps to further the goals of cultural exchange programs, as others can now benefit from the knowledge and experience gained by the participants.
+Sharing one’s experience with others also helps to further the goals of cultural exchange programs, as others can benefit from the knowledge and experience gained by the participants.

-The U.S. government sees regulations as the foundation to ensure good programs, but looks to sponsors to implement best practices.
+The U.S. government sees regulations as the foundation to ensure good programs but looks to sponsors to implement best practices.
 Although there are many rules and regulations placed on the program by the federal government, InterExchange defines its own application process.
 Suggestions from you will always be appreciated - you are experiencing this program from a different perspective, so please feel free to share any feedback you feel would benefit you, your fellow International Cooperators, and especially the participants.

 As always, we look forward to working with you and your participants.